intanika/SargassumSensing/README.md

 * Contains all Python scripts used in the Jupyter Notebooks

 <b>data</b>
-*  Notebook to download and preprocess Sentinel-2
+*  Contains all data and models used for analyses in Jupyter Notebook

 <b>[00_download_preprocess_sentinel2.ipynb](https://github.com/octo-willy/Sargassum-Sensing/blob/master/00_download_preprocess_sentinel2.ipynb "00_download_preprocess_sentinel2.ipynb")</b>
 *  Notebook for downloading and pre-processing Sentinel-2 images